Cozy Cabins to Spend with your Sweetheart

 Pop quiz, readers.
-This Valentine’s Day, would you rather: a) snuggle with your snookums, b) hole up with your honey, or c) fraternize with your flame?
+This Valentine’s Day (or any time of year), would you rather: a) snuggle with your snookums, b) hole up with your honey, or c) fraternize with your flame?
 Why not do all three (since they’re the same thing) at any of these winter cabin getaways in Saskatchewan?
 Make sure to call and book ahead.

 Historic Reesor Ranch

 Tucked away in the southwest corner of the province, Historic Reesor Ranch offers a “Cowboy Comfort Winter Romance Package,” including a one-night stay in the Cowboy's Cabin with a two-person jacuzzi tub, a bottle of Cypress Hills Winery wine and a romance gift basket created by Jane at the Broken Spoke Gallery and Gift Shop in Maple Creek.
 Enjoy a hike or a snowshoe walk on the 3-km trail and cozy up to a warm crackling evening campfire under the night sky.

 The Resort at Cypress Hills

 Visiting Cypress Hills Interprovincial Park in winter can be an amazing experience – frost and snow on the lodge pole pines, crisp air, the quiet of a snowy wilderness.
 Take advantage of the “Cypress Unplugged” winter packages at the Resort at Cypress Hills.
 The cabins are spacious, but you can still snuggle up in front of a fire.